justin2805/jewelleryMEANwebsite/README.md

 * Summary of set up
 * Configuration
+  1. ENV :
-// set up .env file in root folder
+    1. set up .env file in root folder with appropriate configs
 * Dependencies
 * Database configuration
 * How to run tests